|

 country.
 It is effecting mindless merger of banks and keeps this option

 open to threaten safety and security of employees.
-It has engineered a
+It has engineered a new

-malfunctioning and list of defaulters of more than one crore is lying
+list of defaulters of more than one crore is lying with dust instead of

-with dust instead of RBI in the chambers of Chairmen of Banks.
-Some
+RBI in the chambers of Chairmen of Banks.
+Some banks further accentuate

-of interest rates, imposing forex risk on banks is holding to ransom
+imposing forex risk on banks is holding to ransom category B and C Banks

-category B and C Banks without any social auditing to compensate these
+without any social auditing to compensate these banks.
+Fresh dose of

-banks.
-Fresh dose of disinvestment awaits many profit making Banks after
+disinvestment awaits many profit making Banks after SBI and OBC.

 AIBOA and AIBEA have a definite role to navigate reforms and revival